sahil0902/shiftssc2/README.md

 ### Unit Testing

-A robust testing strategy combines **PHPUnit** for the backend and **Jest** for React components.
+ShiftsSync v2 employs PHPUnit for backend testing to ensure comprehensive test coverage, facilitating early bug detection and maintaining code quality.
+However, this testing strategy can introduce complexity in managing the testing framework and may require additional setup and maintenance efforts.
+Despite these limitations, the benefits of improved reliability and confidence in the codebase outweigh the challenges.

 -  **Test Frameworks and Tools:**

-Utilize PHPUnit’s `RefreshDatabase` trait, realistic database factories, and mocking of external dependencies.
+Utilise PHPUnit’s `RefreshDatabase` trait, realistic database factories, and mocking of external dependencies.

 -  **Test Structure:**